delucks/cli.fan/content/posts/introduction.md

 ---
 title: "Introduction"
 description: "What is cli.fan?"
-date: 2019-02-05T18:58:58-05:00
+date: 2019-03-05T18:58:58-05:00
 draft: false
 ---

 # Welcome

-This website is dedicated to command-line tools and interfaces.
-I have spent my whole career working in the commandline.
-I'm a true believer in the commandline; it is the best and most efficient interface to the machine.
-Working just a little closer to the metal means you're steps away from learning about the fundamentals and peeking inside the tools you use to find what happens "under the hood".
-I love to peel back the layers of the software running on my computers, digging into the internals of my operating system, compiler, and whatever else.
-This site is a space for that to be shared with the world and with you, dear reader.
+This site is a blog dedicated to reviewing and cataloging useful command-line tools.
+There have been an amazing amount of useful utilities produced in the last few years, so many that it's difficult to keep abreast of new applications that could potentially improve your workflow.
+I spend a silly amount of my free time trawling the internet for interesting tools, so I'd like to present the results with you!

+The commandline is a place that every aspiring computer-person should work to learn.
+Slightly closer to the machine, slightly closer to the metal, you can start to peel back the layers of the operating system and learn about how our machines work from the inside out.
+If you get excited and ready to dive in, cli.fan is succeeding.

+I am inspired by two absolutely fantastic blogs.
+[Inconsolation](https://inconsolation.wordpress.com/) has covered many command-line tools that would otherwise be lost to obscurity and history.
+It made me excited to dive through help output digging for useful features, turning over code paths that are useful decades after they were written.
+Much in the spirit of inconsolation, which ended in 2015, I hope this blog brings attention to tools which deserve it.
+My other big inspiration is [Arabesque](https://sanctum.geek.nz/arabesque/), which explains how to use command-line tools so well.
+Thank you both, authors, for getting me excited about this stuff too.

-Each post I write on cli.fan will highlight a single open source tool that's usable at the commandline.
-I use unix-like operating systems (Linux, FreeBSD, OpenBSD, Darwin) and will be highlighting tools that work on these operating systems.
-If you would like to donate a Windows machine to the cause, I'd be glad to cover tools that work there too :smile:
+Each post on cli.fan will highlight a single open source tool that's used on the commandline.
+I am writing this blog on unix-like operating systems (Linux, FreeBSD, OpenBSD, Darwin) and will be highlighting tools that work there.
+If you would like to donate a Windows machine to the cause, I'd be glad to cover tools that work on Windows too :smile:

 For each post, I'll give the same basic information plus any cool facts specific to this tool.
 Each tool will have: